28 minute read time

-If you can agree with me that, in principle, well-designed HTML email is possible, the question we need to answer is, “What does a well-designed HTML email look like?”
-We’re going to try to answer that in the rest of this chapter, and then discover how to build it in Chapter 4.
+If you can agree that, in principle, well-designed HTML email is possible, the question we need to answer is, “What does a well-designed HTML email look like?”
+We’re going to try to answer that in the rest of this post.

 Along the way, we’ll think about how the concepts we’re learning can be used to help design an HTML email for Modern Henchman magazine.

 Isn’t designing an email just like designing a small, one-page web page?
-Well, yes, in many ways it is.
+In many ways, it is.
 We do use the same design tools and technologies to produce the final result.
 And the same general design principles are still in play: contrast, repetition, proximity, and alignment are all important.

 If we compare web design to email design, we can come up with a few core distinctions.
-Let’s examine them one by one, and see what lessons we can draw from them.
+Read on to examine them one by one, and see what lessons we can draw from them.